nlitz88/BEVFusion-ROS-TensorRT/README.md

 	cd BEVFusion-ROS-TensorRT/docker
 	docker build -t bevfusion_ros .
 	```
+   _FULL DISCLOSURE: I ran out of time at the end of the semester and just threw this Dockerfile together real quick without testing it.
+If this doesn't build correctly or install everything correctly, if you're just looking to get started, use the PyTorch base image specified in the Dockerfile.
+Run a container from that image and install ROS2 galactic within there.
+If you fix the dockerfile, create an issue and maybe we can merge into into the `ros2-galactic` branch._

 ## 3. Run a Container From the Image
 1. Run the docker container using the `rocker` command line with the workspace